EzSup/CryptoDataWpf/README.md

 ### Project Description

 This project is a desktop application for viewing cryptocurrency data.
-It was developed as a test assignment and utilizes technologies such as C#/.NET, WPF, MVVM patterns, and DI.
+It utilizes technologies such as C#/.NET, WPF, MVVM patterns, and DI.
 It retrieves cryptocurrency data using the "CoinCap" and "KuCoin" APIs.

 ### Features